 In Canada, it is considered a traffic violation.The law on stunt driving is defined provincially across Canada with Ontario defining stunt driving under the Highway Traffic Act (HTA), section 172.
 The laws against stunt driving were enforced in 2008 by Ontario in order to combat high speed accidents.
 While the penalties and definitions are steep and detailed, it still occurs on highways, rural roads, and especially in suburban areas.

-Have you been charged with stunt driving?
+Have you been charged with stunt driving in Ontario?
 Find out all about the penalties, and the defence possibilities there are for your case.

 What is stunt driving?

 It is commonly assumed that stunt driving is only about speeding.
 When cars are pulled over, it is usually for driving over the posted speed limits that triggers the attention of roadside officers.
 However, speeding is only one factor.

 Stunt driving in Ontario covers a wide range of actions.
 Not only does it include driving 50 km/hr over the posted speed limit, it also involves indicators like weaving in and out between cars quickly, squealing your tires, and blocking another driver from changing lanes.
 You are considered stunt driving when you and another car are driving closely together at high speeds (racing) or making a left turn before oncoming traffic at a light.
 Driving with passengers riding in your trunk, spinning at high speeds with a lack of control, and driving a vehicle without a driver sitting in the driver’s seat are also considered stunt driving.

 If charged with stunt driving, you are issued a summons to appear in court and a notice that your license has been effectively and immediately suspended for seven days.
 You also receive the standard 6 demerit points on your license.
 In addition, your vehicle automatically gets impounded for 7 days.
 You can reinstate your license after that period has passed though, which brings us to our next point in discussing penalties: monetary fees.